 Nippon Paper Industries owns approximately 90 thousand hectares of forest in around 400 locations in Japan, the second largest private-sector holdings of forest in the country.
 SGEC Forest Certifications have been obtained for all of the forest.

-For the Nippon Paper Group, forests are not only an important business resource-as a corporate group whose existence is closely tied to the health and conservation of forests, we recognize and work to manage the integrity of the multifaceted functions forests play within society.
+For the Nippon Paper Group, forests are not only an important business resource-as a corporate group shaping the future with trees, we recognize and work to manage the integrity of the multifaceted functions forests play within society.